 Tacoma Water's diversion from the Green River occurs at the utility's intake, located approximately 30 miles east of Tacoma.
-Surface water is diverted from the Green River through a 152-foot-long concrete dam, which was raised 6.5 feet to a height of 23.5 feet during the headworks/intake modification project completed in 2003.
-The laterally fed intake structure at the north end of the dam carries water through a short tunnel into a stilling basin.
+Surface water is diverted from the Green River through a 23.5-foot high by 152-foot-long concrete dam.
+The laterally fed intake structure at the north end of the dam carries water through a short tunnel into a settling basin.
 The diversion dam and tunnel system is sized to accommodate a total raw water hydraulic capacity of 290 cubic feet per second (cfs).